Corey Bailey

 curve.
 It’s even steeper today.

-Record collecting can be relatively simple, particularly if a person sticks mostly to
+Record collecting can be relatively simple, particularly if a person sticks to vinyl

-vinyl LP’s.
-One can purchase a single turntable which will play all speeds and
+However, one can purchase a single turntable which will play all speeds and sizes

-example: In order to be able to play 98 percent of the ¼” tape formats that were
+When the business was active, in order to be able to play 98 percent of the ¼” tape

-pieces of equipment for which very few (if any) parts are still available.
-This also
+mechanical pieces of equipment for which very few (if any) parts are still available.

-means acquiring the proper test equipment and learning how to use it.
-If you want
+This also means acquiring the proper test equipment and learning how to use it.
+If

-to try this yourself at the hobby level, the most difficult task will be finding an
+you want to try this yourself at the hobby level, the most difficult task will be finding

-affordable, working reel-to-reel tape recorder to get started with.
-The used market
+an affordable, working reel-to-reel tape recorder to get started with.
+There are some

 For those who are new to analog audio tape recording, here is a link to a student